-Royalties payable to Newron according to the agreement in place with Zambon, have been communicated to Newron by its partner.
+Royalties that were payable to Newron according to the agreement in place with Zambon Group (Zambon; Partner), have been communicated to Newron by its Partner.
+In June 2021, Zambon launched Xadago® on the Brazilian market.

 9 Staff costs net of other reimbursements